Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Venu Sq 2: The best cheap Garmin smartwatch

-Looking at the Venu 2 Plus but not looking to pay $400?
+Looking at the Venu 3 but not looking to pay $400?
 The Garmin Venu Sq 2 gets you 90% of the way there for just $250.
-It may be a cheaper smartwatch, but it still has plenty to offer.
+It may be a cheaper smartwatch, but it still offers plenty.
 A significant upgrade to a device we already loved, the Venu Sq 2 adds a few important updates to the original Venu Sq for an even better experience.
-Off that bat, users will notice a bright, colorful AMOLED display in the same, familiar square shape.
+Off that bat, users will notice a bright, colorful AMOLED display in the same familiar square shape.
 This means you can now personalize the Sq line with hundreds of watch faces available in the Garmin IQ app.
 The watch is also available in sleek colorways with metallic bevels for an elevated look.
 We found it easy to pair the device with everything from activewear to formal attire during our Garmin Venu Sq 2 review.

-Beyond the build, the device offers more than 25 sport modes, as well as 24-hour heart rate monitoring, SpO2 monitoring, sleep tracking, and more.
+Beyond the build, the device offers more than 25 sport modes and 24-hour heart rate monitoring, SpO2 monitoring, sleep tracking, and more.
 Users will even find Body Battery and Health Snapshot on board.
-In testing, the device’s sensors proved accurate and reliable, though we were surprised to see Garmin drop an altimeter from the line.
+The device’s sensors proved accurate and reliable in testing, though we were surprised to see Garmin drop an altimeter from the line.

 Like the previous generation, the Venu Sq 2 comes in both a base model and a pricier Music Edition with storage for up to 500 songs.
 We suggest splurging for the latter as the added storage means you can leave your phone at home and still have music on runs and rides.
 The base model can be found in Gray/Slate, White/Cream Gold, and Cool Mint/Metallic Mint.
 The Music Edition is available in Ivory/Peach Gold (pictured), Black/Slate, and French Gray/Cream Gold.